Quenemo, Kansas

 Quenemo is a city in Osage County, Kansas, United States, along the Marais des Cygnes River.
 As of the 2020 census, the population of the city was 288.

 History

 Quenemo was laid out about 1870.
 Quenemo was the name of a Sac and Fox Indian chief.
 A fire in 1878 destroyed much of the town.
 Quenemo experienced rapid growth in 1884 after the AT&SF railroad was built through it.

+During the turn of the 20th century, the town was the base of operation for Orrin Robertson, a prominent quack who operated a sanitarium in the town, as well as the so-called "American University of Anthropology", which offered diplomas by mail.

 Geography

 Quenemo is located at (38.580413, -95.527895).
 According to the United States Census Bureau, the city has a total area of 0.44 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Quenemo has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

 Quenemo is part of the Topeka, Kansas Metropolitan Statistical Area.